opheliamoreau/HouseMusicProject1/README.md

 ## Project Status
-Project is: _in progress_ / _complete_ / _no longer being worked on_.
-If you are no longer working on it, provide reasons why.
+Project is: completed and no longer being worked on.
+I have finished making a short demo of a house music composed piece, with an intro, verse/bridge and chorus.
+This gives an overall idea of a potential lengthened version of the composition.

 ## Room for Improvement